taylorrohrich/Source/README.md

 This is where the fun begins!
 We will start to make web applications in React, going over the fundamentals and all the necessary components.

-## Week 4: React, Continued
+## Week 4: React, Continued, HTTP/API request

 Take a deeper dive into react and start applying some of the advanced javascript techniques that we learned during Week 2.
+Chances are, you will often need to interact with something else (like a database) outside of its own codebase.
+We’ll go over how to make your code “wait” while it’s pulling from these resources and how to do so using HTTP requests, which make up the bulk of how computers talk to each other over the Internet.

 ## Week 5: Group Project

 You now have a good grasp on the basics and how to grab data--lets put those skills to work on a project that you and a group decide on!

-## Week 6: Async + HTTP/API request
+## Week 6: Review (TBD)

-Chances are, you will often need to interact with something else (like a database) outside of its own codebase.
-We’ll go over how to make your code “wait” while it’s pulling from these resources and how to do so using HTTP requests, which make up the bulk of how computers talk to each other over the Internet.
+Try to clear up concepts before moving on to more advanced topics

-## Week 7: NPM
+## Week 7: The Wonderful World of Node_modules

 Why write code that someone _probably_ has already written before?
 We will take a deeper dive into node package manager this week and take a look at all of the cool packages that you can install to make your life as a React developer easier.